UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_12.md

 Notes:

+Now we see what the trees look, let’s see how they score.

-How well does our model score when using setting `max_depth=1`?
+How well does our `model1` score which uses hyperparameter max\_depth=1?

-Ok, 76% that’s not too bad but what happens when we increase the `max_depth` to 2?
+Ok, 76% that’s not too bad but what’s the score of `model2` which had a `max_depth` to 2?

 It looks like it’s increasing\!

-Increasing `max_depth` to 3 ,makes the accuracy increase to 95%.
+Increasing `max_depth` to 3, increases the model’s accuracy to 95%.

+Finally, if we make a new model with `max_depth=5` our model gets a score of 100%.

-We can now conclude that as `max_depth` increases, the accuracy of the training data does as well.
+We see here that as `max_depth` increases, the accuracy of the training data does as well.

-We will introduce in the last slide deck of this module, why having perfect accuracy isn’t always the best idea.
+Doing this isn’t always the best idea and we’ll explain this a little bit later on.

 ---